UMass-Rescue/age_gender_classifier/README.md

 **...
 And open Rescue Box:** With the server running, register the models in the Rescue Box desktop application (`localhost:5000`), and use as inputs test images located in `src/onnx_models/test_images/`.

 Results will be displayed as a JSON blob in the desktop app, and be written to a SQLite database at the project's root directory, in a table named `model_output`.
-Each run will generate the same `created_at` timestamp in the table (for each image and each model); to confirm results were successfully written, simply log into the venv interpreter and run the following two commands:
+Each run will generate the same `created_at` timestamp in the table (for each image and each model).

+To confirm results were successfully written to the DB, simply log into a `venv` interpreter and run the following:

     from src.utils.common import read_db
     df = read_db("model_output", "select * from MODEL_OUTPUT order by created_at desc")
     df.head()